NascimbenPRS/ASE_SOM_Reconstruction/README.md

 [Pagliarini R, Francesco N, Policriti A.] *A two-phase clustering procedure based on allele specific expression.*
 BMC Bioinformatics (2026). doi:Toappear.

+The grapevine dataset was obtained from:
+[Magris, Gabriele and Jurman, Irena and Fornasiero, Alice and Paparelli, Eleonora and Schwope, Rachel and Marroni, Fabio and Di Gaspero, Gabriele and Morgante, Michele] *The genomes of 204 vitis vinifera accessions reveal the origin of european wine grapes.* Nat Commun 12 (2021) 7240. doi:10.1038/s41467-021-27487-y.

 The software code related to the ASE synthetic generator, used to extended the original grapevine population, is available at the following URL: https://github.com/RobertoPagliarini/ASESyntheticGenerator.git